SteCiu01/DAX/DAX-Codes/Label Format Measures/README.md

 <img width="1006" height="163" alt="image" src="https://github.com/user-attachments/assets/6569bc71-2cd3-405d-a9c6-c9d26a3a4ded" />

-You can have both millions and thousands for the same measure.
-This is very flexible in situations where you have very big differences.
+You can have both millions and thousands for the same measure and this comes very handy in situations where you have very big differences.

 For instance imagine one month you have 40K and all the others are on millions scale, and you set up decimal 1.

-You would have something like: 2.4M, 1.2M, etc., then: 0.0M - with this new formatting measure you would have: 2.4M, 1.2M, 40.2K, etc., ...
+- Using the value formatting available in the visuals formatting you would have something like: 2.4M, 1.2M, 0.0M
+- Using this new formatting technique you would have: 2.4M, 1.2M, 40.2K